Fissurella nigra

-Fissurella nigra, common name the black keyhole limpet, is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets and slit limpets.
+Fissurella nigra, commonly called the black keyhole limpet, is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae.

 Description

-The size of the shell varies between 45 mm and 110 mm.
+The size of the shell varies between 45mm and 115mm.
+The shell is conically shaped.
+At the apex of the shell, there is a small hole, often called the keyhole.
+The color is usually dark, such as black, reddish, or brown, and the ribs are often rough.